artyom-harutyunyan/skillex.test/README.md

 3. Use "npm run build" to build project
 4. After building project, use "npm start" to run project on production mode
 5. Create a .env file, you can use .env.example as example.
+6. Use "npm run test" to run api tests.